martinwheatman/JusTalk/README.md

 Commands are given as string-literal verb-phrases, interspersed with noun-phrase variables.
 So the keyword search \[guesses-at-meanings] currently include:
 - click on X
 Where X is the 'name' of the button.
 Following the specification for clickable items, this is either the title, value, innerText or the 'submit' button.
-Multiple matches and forms are not supported yet.
-Neither are radio buttons and checkboxes.
+Radio buttons and checkboxes are not supported yet.

 Similarly, the page reader included the commands:
 - read .. from X
 - read .. from main heading

+Text and text areas are managed with the commands:
+- set the value of X to Y
+- get the value of X

+Describing the page, there are several commands:
+- describe the page
+- how many X are there
+- how do I navigate
+- what buttons are there

 ## Notes